keystonejs/keystone-classic/docs/guides/setting-up/database-setup.md

 ## Setup

-From [part 1](guides/setting-up/initial-setup), we should have the following files:
+From [Part 1](../initial-setup), we should have the following files:

 ```
 | our Project folder